shivela39/esp8266-ppm-rx/README.md

 By default, PPM is output on GPIO2/TX1.
 This is adjustable in `src/ppm.c` (find `PPM_GPIO`).

+#### Failsafe

+For safety, there is a failsafe.
+If there hasn't been a UDP channel update message in 500 milliseconds, the firmware stops transmitting PPM, indicating a loss of signal (timeout is configurable, see `FAILSAFE_TIMEOUT_US` in `src/fw_config.h`).

 ### Serial bridge
 By default, the firmware listens on TCP port 5621.
 The connection is just a completely transparent serial bridge at 115200 baud.
 I use this for remote telemetry.